 The stakeholders of the Title IV-E education programs continue to praise the CWEB and CWEL programs and students and acknowledge the value of these programs to the Commonwealth.
-CWEB and CWEL provide Pennsylvania's county child welfare agencies a way to ensure a well-educated workforce and provide an opportunity to infuse core social work values into casework practice.
+The CWEB and CWEL programs provide Pennsylvania's county child welfare agencies with a mechanism for building a well-educated workforce and provide an opportunity to infuse core social work values into casework practice.
 CWEB and CWEL program participants are extremely grateful for the opportunity to participate in these beneficial educational opportunities and see the programs as a way to promote change in child welfare and provide strengths-based solutions to youth and families.

 CWEB and CWEL students continue to thrive both academically and in their agencies.
-Well over a third of CWEB and CWEL current students, recent graduates, and long-term graduates have received an award or recognition in the past year.
-Over 60% of these program participants were on the dean's list, graduated with honors, or became a member of a national honor society.
-In fact, all of the Spring CWEB graduates from the University of Pittsburgh graduated either cum laude, magna cum laude, or summa cum laude.
-Over one-third (39%) were recognized for accomplishments in their county agencies by receiving praise from supervisors, administrators, families on their caseloads, receiving "employee of the month" awards, promotions, or creating new initiatives within their agencies.
-A few program participants received special awards such as the Phi Alpha Student Leadership Award, Outstanding Senior Research Award, and Dawn Hicks Award.
+Close to a quarter of CWEB and CWEL current students, recent graduates, and long-term graduates have received an award or recognition in the past year; over 50% of these program participants were on the dean's list, graduated with honors, or became a member of a national honor society.
+Almost a half of participants were recognized for accomplishments in their county agencies by receiving praise from supervisors, administrators, families on their caseloads, receiving "employee of the month" awards, promotions, or creating new initiatives within their agencies.
+A few program participants received special awards such as the student resource award funded by The Robert and Sally Schwartz fund and the Albert Geffen Medal.
 CWEB and CWEL program participants continue to prove their commitment to social work and child welfare.